arfan-rfn/heart-rate-monitor-iot/iot/README.md

 ## Overview

-This project contains the firmware for the Particle Photon 2 IoT device that interfaces with the MAX30102/MAX30105 heart rate and blood oxygen sensor.
+Firmware for the Particle Photon 2 IoT device that interfaces with the MAX30102/MAX30105 heart rate and blood oxygen sensor.
 The device periodically prompts users to take measurements, processes sensor data, and transmits readings to the backend API server.

+**Supports two connection modes:**
+- **Direct HTTP** – For local development with the API server running on your computer
+- **Particle Webhooks** – For production deployment with Vercel-hosted HTTPS API

+---

 ## Features

-- **Heart Rate & SpO2 Measurement**: Accurate pulse oximetry using the MAX30102/MAX30105 sensor
+- **Heart Rate & SpO2 Measurement** – Accurate pulse oximetry using the MAX30102/MAX30105 sensor
-- **State Machine Architecture**: Robust state management for measurement lifecycle
+- **State Machine Architecture** – Robust state management for measurement lifecycle
-- **Configurable Scheduling**: Server-controlled measurement frequency and active time windows
+- **Configurable Scheduling** – Server-controlled measurement frequency and active time windows
-- **Offline Storage**: EEPROM-based storage for up to 96 measurements when WiFi is unavailable
+- **Offline Storage** – EEPROM-based storage for up to 48 measurements when WiFi is unavailable
-- **Auto-Sync**: Automatic transmission of stored measurements when connectivity is restored
+- **Auto-Sync** – Automatic transmission of stored measurements when connectivity is restored
-- **Visual Feedback**: RGB LED patterns indicate device status and measurement results
+- **Visual Feedback** – RGB LED patterns indicate device status and measurement results
-- **Timezone Support**: User-configurable timezone for accurate scheduling
+- **Dual Connection Modes** – Switch between localhost (HTTP) and Vercel (HTTPS via webhooks)

+---

 ## Hardware Requirements